 What is involved?

-While it isn’t always easy to observe somebody in a business environment, we do not need many observations to establish behaviours.
+While it isn’t always easy to observe somebody in a business environment, we do not need many observations to establish behaviors.
 Our small and specialist b2b ethnography research team is adept at ‘simply melting into the background.’
 We can glean a lot from watching for just a short period of time.

 Case study: Managing in-store experience